Tom Brady At 40 – Is He Playing The Best Football Of His Career?

-He has typically thrown for over 30 touchdowns ever since that breakthrough season in 2007, and is projected to throw for 32 this season which would rank midway in his season averages.
+He has typically thrown for over 30 touchdowns ever since that breakthrough season in 2007, and he threw 32 in 2017 which ranked him in the middle third when compared to all his season averages.

-If we include last season where he threw 28 touchdowns in just 12 matches played, Brady has thrown for over 30 touchdowns in six of his last seven seasons, and is on course to hit that mark once again in 2017.
+If we include last season where he threw 28 touchdowns in just 12 matches played, Brady has thrown for over 30 touchdowns in seven of his last eight seasons.

 Ball security is a fundamental part of football and there is a clear correlation between successful teams and those with a higher turnover differential.
 While Bill Belichick’s teams have not always been the best ball hawking defenses, their offense has certainly been heavily focused on not turning over the ball.

 Arguably the biggest improvement in Brady’s play in recent seasons has been his decision making when throwing the ball, specifically in terms of not throwing interceptions.
-He only threw two in his 12 matches last season and has thrown for just two in his eight games this season.
-Those season totals have dropped notably since the early days when he threw for 12 or more in his first six seasons.
+He only threw two in his 12 matches last season but threw eight in 16 regular season games this year, an average of one every other game.
+This season saw the same amount of interceptions as the 2007 and 2012 seasons.